nicksstapleton/blog/_posts/2025-01-10-logos-buyers-guide.md

 ## Logos Libraries Overview
 ![](/assets/images/l10-cost-and-affordability-illu-1-2x.png)

-Logos libraries are the most cost-effective route to build your resource library.
-Why?
+Logos libraries are the most cost-effective way to build your resource library.
+Here's why:

-According to Logos, their libraries save you 90% compared to purchasing books individually.
+**According to Logos, their libraries save you 90% compared to purchasing books individually.**

-New libraries are only available to purchase for Logos subscribers and are perpetual licenses, which means even if you cancel your Logos subscription, you will still keep and retain access to your books.
+New libraries are only available to purchase for subscribers and come with perpetual licenses.
+This means even if you cancel your subscription, you'll keep access to the books you’ve purchased.

-When I first began with Logos, I thought libraries were something to avoid since I considered them overpriced and full of resources I would never use.
-However, I have since learned that while there may be resources you do not foresee using, they also include resources you want at a steep discount.
-You can buy Logos resources a la carte, but you will almost certainly overspend.
+When I first started with Logos, I hesitated to buy libraries, thinking they were overpriced and full of resources I’d never use.
+However, I've learned that while some resources may not be useful to you, others will come at a steep discount.
+You can buy resources individually, but you’ll likely spend more in the long run.

-Worst-case scenario with a Logos library: you pay for the resources you want and get hundreds of others thrown in at little or no extra cost.
+Worst-case scenario with a Logos library: you get the resources you want and hundreds more at little or no extra cost.

-Libraries are the most cost-effective way of getting the resources you want.

-*Important note: You must have a current Logos subscription to access purchasing the new library base packages.*
+*Important note: You must have a current Logos subscription to purchase new library base packages.*

 ## Which Logos Subscription and Library Should I Buy?